chhuang-one/sqxclib/doc/Sqxc.md

 ## How to support new format:
  User can refer SqxcJsonc.h and SqxcJsonc.c to support new format.
+ SqxcFile.h and SqxcFile.c is the simplest sample code, it just write string to file.
  SqxcEmpty.h and SqxcEmpty.c is a workable sample, but it do nothing.

 #### 1. define new structure that derived from Sqxc